jslefche/sem_book/docs/06-Multigroup_models.md

 ## Introduction to Multigroup Analysis

 Often in ecology we wish to compare the results from two or more groups.
 These groups could reflect experimental treatments, different sites, different sexes, or any number of types of organization.
 The ultimate goal of such an analysis is to ask whether the relationships among predictor and response variables vary by group.
-For example, does the effect of pesticide on invertebrate biomass change as function of where the pesticide is applied?

 Historically, such a goal would be captured through the application of a statistical interaction.
-In the above example, the statistical model might be something like:
+For example, does the effect of pesticide on invertebrate biomass change as function of where the pesticide is applied?
+This model might look something like this:

   $$biomass = pesticide * location$$

-Here, a significant interaction between $pesticide \times location$ would indicate that the effect of pesticide applicaiton on invertebrate biomass varies by location.
+A significant interaction between $pesticide \times location$ would indicate that the effect of pesticide applicaiton on invertebrate biomass indeed varies by location.
 It would of course then be up to the author to use their knowledge of the system to speculate why this is.

-In the event that the interaction is not statistically significant, then the author would conclude that the effect of pesticide is invariant to location, and could go on to interpret the main effect of pesticide.
-In this situation, they are able to generalize the effects of pesticide such that it is expected to have the same magnitude of effect regardless of where it is applied.
+In the event that the interaction is not statistically significant, then the author would conclude that the effect of pesticide is invariant to location, and could instead generalize the effects of pesticide such that it's expected to have the same magnitude of effect regardless of where it's applied.

-A multigroup model is essentially the same principle, but instead of focusing on a single response, the interaction is applied across a network of variables.
-In other words, it asks if not just one, but *all* coefficients are the same or different across groups while leveraging the entirety of the data across groups.
+A *multigroup model* is essentially the same principle, but instead of focusing on a single response, the interaction is applied across a structural equation model.
+In other words, it asks if not just one, but *all* coefficients are the same or different across groups.
 In a sense, it can be thought of as a "model-wide" interaction, and in fact, this is how we will treat it later using a piecewise approach.

-One could simply fit the same model structure to different subsets of the data, but this would not allow you to identify *which* paths change based on the group and which do not.
+Of course, you might ask: why not simply fit the same model structure to different subsets of the data?
+Unfortunately, this would not allow you to identify *which* paths change based on the group and which do not--which could be key insight.
 Rather, one would have to compare the magnitude and standard errors of each pair of coefficients manually, rather than through a formal statistical procedure.

-The application of multigroup models differs between a global estimation (i.e., variance-covariance-based SEM) and local estimation (i.e., piecewise SEM), but adhere to the same idea of identifying which paths have the same effect across groups, and which paths vary depending on the group.
+The application of multigroup models differs between a global estimation (i.e., variance-covariance-based SEM) and local estimation (i.e., piecewise SEM), but adhere to the same idea of identifying which paths have the same effect across groups and which paths vary depending on the group.

 In this chapter, we will work through both approaches, and then compare/contrast the output.